 3. If an applicant wishes to reserve a place at an MLH conference or workshop, registration can be made and in addition, notify the registrar of the event that an application for a scholarship has been submitted.
 The registrar will provide the applicant with a code to use to register without payment; and will notify the venue; and if awarded, will arrange scholarship payment be made directly to the venue in the recipient's name.
 The applicant will have 2 weeks after notification that the scholarship has been awarded, (unless other arrangements have been made) to go into their registration and pay for any charges that are not covered (i.e. food, lodging, etc.).

 4. The maximum amount of each award is $200 for an MLH Conference or Workshop.
 An award, not to exceed $100 may be given to help defray the cost of other fiber-related educational activities.

-5. An applicant may receive a grant once every five years, unless the applicant can demonstrate extenuating circumstances, which will be considered by the MLH Executive Board.
+5. An applicant may receive a grant once every four years, unless the applicant can demonstrate extenuating circumstances, which will be considered by the MLH Executive Board.

 6. Scholarships are limited to one award per guild per year.